This travel guide was prepared by: Helmut Ebert, international trading company

-Luckily smoking is prohibited in the cave and everybody behaved properly which was a surprise to me.
+Luckily smoking is prohibited in the cave and everybody behaved properly.

 However, the tour through this stunning cave is not suitable for handicapped people.

 Please wear good walking shoes.
 Sandals or high heels are not the best choice for this little adventure!

 I was surprised to see little ponds with clear water.
 When the guide asked us to estimate the depth everybody was wrong.
 You could not wade in them they are much deeper than expected (up to 4 m or 13 feet) and the water temperature was naturally almost the same as the air temperature.
 Too cold for a refreshing bath and also "verboten".